amized/roo-react/readme.md

 Hero = connect(Hero)
 ```
 Notice now there is no need for a ```setState()``` call, and no need to put state-modifying logic into the component.
-Also conviniently, the methods for updating the state are passed along with the objects, saving code on explicitly passing down state-setting functions through props.
+Also conveniently, the methods for updating the state are passed along with the objects, saving code on explicitly passing down state-setting functions through props.

 Don't forget to pass in your object as a prop to the component to bind your components to the object